Separation and divorce

 Review your will

-Make a new will or update your existing one to remove your ex, if that's appropriate.
+Make a new will or update your existing one to remove your ex-partner, if that's appropriate.
 If either one of you meets someone new, things could get complicated further down the track if your will is out of date.